 Our first clinical-stage product candidate is ANX005, an investigational monoclonal antibody designed to block C1q and activation of the classical complement cascade.
 For GBS, ANX005 is designed to act early in the disease course to prevent nerve damage and irreversible neurological disability in GBS patients.
-In the Phase 1b dose-ranging trial in GBS patients, ANX005 was well-tolerated and resulted in full and prolonged C1q engagement and classical cascade inhibition in the blood and cerebrospinal fluid, or CSF.
-While our Phase 1b trial was not powered to show statistical significance, we did observe statistically significant results in certain, but not all, of the key GBS outcome measures evaluated.
-Patients treated with ANX005 also showed positive numerical trends across key GBS outcome measures, and a significant reduction in neurofilament light chain, or NfL, a well-accepted marker of nerve damage in neurodegenerative disease that has been shown to correlate with disease severity and clinical outcomes.
+In the Phase 1b dose-ranging trial in GBS patients, treatment with ANX005 was well-tolerated and resulted in full and prolonged C1q engagement and classical cascade inhibition in the blood and cerebrospinal fluid, or CSF.
+While our Phase 1b trial was not powered to show statistical significance, we did observe a significant reduction in neurofilament light chain, or NfL, a well-accepted marker of nerve damage in neurodegenerative disease that has been shown to correlate with disease severity and clinical outcomes.
+Patients treated with ANX005 also showed positive numerical trends across key GBS outcome measures.
 GBS is a rare, acute, antibody-mediated autoimmune disease impacting the peripheral nervous system.
-There are currently no approved therapies for GBS in the United States, but intravenous immunoglobulin, or IVIg, and plasma exchange are the current standard of care in the Western world and parts of Asia.
+There are currently no approved therapies for GBS in the United States, but intravenous immunoglobulin, or IVIg, and plasma exchange are the current standards of care in the Western world and parts of Asia.

-We have initiated a Phase 1b drug-drug interaction, or DDI, trial, to assess any potential pharmacokinetic, or PK, interaction between ANX005 and co-administered IVIg, to evaluate the safety of this combination in GBS patients and to enable dose selection for a Phase 3 trial of this combination.
+We have initiated a Phase 1b drug-drug interaction, or DDI, trial to assess any potential pharmacokinetic, or PK, interaction between ANX005 and co-administered IVIg and to evaluate the safety of this combination in GBS patients.
 This trial is being conducted in the United States, Europe and Bangladesh.
-Any objective responses observed in this trial will be in patients receiving ANX005 together with IVIg.
-The trial is not powered to show a statistically significant efficacious outcome with the combined administration of ANX005 and IVIg and will provide no evidence of the efficacy of ANX005 as a monotherapy.
-We anticipate that the results from the DDI trial will enable a global Phase 3 pivotal trial of ANX005 in combination with IVIg in GBS patients.
+We anticipate that the results from the DDI trial will provide data on the combined use of ANX005 and IVIg in GBS patients in the Western world.
+However, this trial will provide no evidence of the efficacy of ANX005 as a monotherapy, nor is the trial powered to show a statistically significant efficacious outcome with the combined administration of ANX005 and IVIg.

-In addition, we intend to advance ANX005 into a Phase 2 monotherapy trial in GBS patients in the first half of 2020.
-The placebo-controlled Phase 2 monotherapy trial will be conducted in Bangladesh and will evaluate the efficacy of ANX005 in improving disability in GBS patients.
+In addition, we intend to advance ANX005 into a Phase 2/3 trial in GBS patients in developing countries in early 2021.
+This randomized Phase 2/3 trial will be statistically powered to evaluate the efficacy of ANX005 in improving disability in GBS patients.
 ANX005 has received both Orphan Drug and Fast Track designations from the U.S. Food and Drug Administration, or FDA, for the treatment of GBS.